Uninett/Argus/docs/development/howtos/commit-messages.rst

 * Split up test file
 * Move Bar to separate file

+As you can see, "a" and "the" can be skipped if it still makes sense.

-Feel free to use a thesaurus to find a good verb.
+Don't start with "Do" or "Don't", feel free to use a thesaurus to find a good verb.

 If the "Fix typo" fixes a typo introduced in the same PR, please do a fixup, see "Temporary commit messages" above.